 Is Multitasking Possible?

-Psychologists who have looked at multitasking believe that only 2% of the population can successfully multitask.
+Psychologists who have looked at multitasking believe that only 2.5% of the population can successfully multitask.
 The rest should stick to focusing on one task at a time.
-Even then, they probably are “multifocusing”.
+Even then, they probably are "multi-focusing."

-Multitasking can create bad habits and hurt your overall ability to learn and process information.
-Think about selective attention theory.
-When the brain receives stimuli, it has to make a decision on whether or not it is going to focus on that stimuli.
-When you train your brain to hop between tasks with wildly different stimuli, you are making it harder for the brain to confidently choose a focus for a long period of time.
+Multitasking can create bad habits and hurt your ability to learn and process information.
+Think about the selective attention theory.
+When the brain receives stimuli, it has to decide whether or not it is going to focus on those stimuli.
+When you train your brain to hop between tasks with wildly different stimuli, you are making it harder for the brain to choose a focus for a long period confidently.